-Earth Day is April 22 and Notre Dame student-environmentalists are helping to create a sustainable future.
+Earth Day is today, April 22, and Notre Dame students continue to help create a sustainable future for the planet.

-Almost a six years to the day after the worst environmental disaster in U.S. history, NDPMA students welcome Earth Day once again with a vow to help make their world a better place for themselves and for generations to come.
+More than seven years after the worst environmental disaster in U.S. history, NDPMA students welcome Earth Day once again with a vow to help make their world a better place for themselves and for generations to come.

-It was on April 20, 2010, two days before the world celebrated Earth Day, that a massive explosion on an offshore oil-drilling platform in the Gulf of Mexico killed 11 workers and sparked a huge fire that eventually sank the rig.
+It was on April 20, two days before the world celebrated Earth Day in 2010, that a massive explosion on an offshore oil-drilling platform in the Gulf of Mexico killed 11 workers and sparked a huge fire that eventually sank the rig.
 More than 200 million gallons of crude oil leaked into the gulf over the next 87 days, killing thousands of marine animals and affecting thousands of people in the fishing and tourist industry—already struggling in an economic downturn.

-This year, as Earth Day passes on April 22, the state of Michigan is reeling from its own human and environmental tragedy.
-The people of Flint, Mich., continue to struggle to recover from what for them has been the worst environmental disaster they’ve ever experienced—the contamination of their water supply two years ago after lead was introduced into pipes as a result of a switch to a different water source.
+This year, as Earth Day passes today, the state of Michigan is finally seeing light at the end of the tunnel for its own human and environmental tragedy.
+The people of Flint, Mich., are beginning to recover from what for them has been the worst environmental disaster they’ve ever experienced—the contamination of their water supply three years ago after lead was introduced into pipes as a result of a switch to a different water source.